 Getting evaluated and treated for bone loss is crucial for every woman’s healthcare, and the DEXA scan is the standard way to screen for osteoporosis.
-DEXA (or DXA) stands for dual energy X-ray absorptiometry.
-It measures bone mineral density and is a relatively inexpensive test usually covered by insurance.
+DEXA (or DXA) stands for dual-energy X-ray absorptiometry.
+It measures the bone mineral density and is a relatively inexpensive test usually covered by insurance.

 The most recent osteoporosis guidelines, based on the latest research and consensus among physician groups, is that DEXA scan should start at age 65 for healthy women not at particular risk for osteoporosis.
 Thereafter, women should undergo a DEXA scan every 2 to 5 years, depending on their osteoporosis risk factors.

 Unfortunately, recent evidence shows that many older women are not receiving the proper screening and treatment.
 Despite the standard recommendation for screening of all women aged 65 years and older, only about 30-50% of eligible women get a bone density test.

 Are Too Many Young Women Getting DEXA Scans?

 On the opposite end of the spectrum, the latest research reveals that too many younger women may be getting unnecessarily screened for osteoporosis with a DEXA scan.
 This often leads to overtreatment which causes more harm than good.